apalbright/thelittledataset/content/post/if-you-give-a-judge-a-risk-score.md

 ![](/post/if-you-give-a-judge-a-risk-score_files/coefs.png)

-The full results table with estimates for `$phi_1$`, `$phi_2$`, and `$phi_3$` is below:
+The full results table with estimates for `$\phi_1$`, `$\phi_2$`, and `$\phi_3$` is below:

 ![](/post/if-you-give-a-judge-a-risk-score_files/tab2.png)

 There are a few key take-aways here.
 For one, in the post-period white defendants appear to be significantly advantaged even after adjusting for the judge’s information set, meaning differences in cases/individual characteristics weren't the main drivers of the increased disparities.
 Second, the changes in disparities for low risk defendants become indistinguishable from zero once judges are allowed to vary in their responsiveness.
-This means the low risk disparity changes were primarily due to the fact that judges in whiter counties responded more to the new default than judges in blacker counties.
-Lastly, in the post-period, moderate risk black defendants remain less likely than similar white defendants to receive non-financial bond even after allowing for time-varying judge fixed-effects.
+This means the **low risk disparity changes were primarily due to the fact that judges in whiter counties responded more to the new default than judges in blacker counties.** Lastly, **in the post-period, moderate risk black defendants are less likely than similar white defendants to receive non-financial bond** -- this is true even after allowing for time-varying judge fixed-effects.

-Overall, these results are at odds with the argument that score usage should necessarily equalize outcomes for individuals with the same scores.
-Policy changes that are subject to judicial discretion may not be equally adopted across geographies.^[If responsiveness is correlated with demographic features of the population, risk score policies which intend to render more similar decisions across races but within risk scores may lead to counterintuitive patterns.]
+Overall, these results are at odds with the assumption that score usage should necessarily equalize outcomes for individuals with the same scores.
+Policy changes that are subject to judicial discretion may not be equally adopted across geographies.^[If responsiveness is correlated with demographic features of the population, risk score policies which intend to render more similar decisions across races but within risk scores may do the opposite.]
 Moreover, even within judge-time, there is suggestive evidence that moderate risk levels may interact with race to produce different judicial decisions.

 # Mechanism Discussion

 ## On Judges and Geography

 There is a striking correlation between a judge’s response to the policy and a judge’s defendant population.
-The below graph displays each judge as a dot whose placement indicates the comparison between the judge's pre- and post-HB463 rates of non-financial bond and whose color indicates the fraction of that judge's defendants who are black.
-Most dots are above the red line, meaning most judges did increase their rates of non-financial bond.
-However, it is clear that the more yellow dots are closer to the red line than are the more blue dots.
+The below graph displays each judge as a dot whose placement indicates the judge's pre-/post-HB463 rates of non-financial bond and whose color indicates the fraction of that judge's defendants who are black.
+Most dots are above the 45 degree (red dashed) line, meaning most judges did increase their rates of non-financial bond.
+However, it is clear that the yellow-er dots are closer to the red line than are the blue-er dots.
 In other words, the judges with whiter populations responded more dramatically to the policy change.

 ![](/post/if-you-give-a-judge-a-risk-score_files/judge_decisions_pre_post.png)